awslabs/landing-zone-accelerator-on-aws/FAQ.md

 However, we don’t foresee Landing Zone Accelerator being completely replaced by a single AWS service such as Control Tower, as Landing Zone Accelerator orchestrates many other AWS services beyond those managed by AWS Control Tower.
 For example, you can use Landing Zone Accelerator to deploy networking elements (VPC, Transit Gateway, Security Groups), which is not a current capability of AWS Control Tower.

-### How do I manage my organizational units (OUs) when using CT and Landing Zone Accelerator?
-All OUs and accounts that you create in CT are governed automatically by CT.
-OUs that are generated outside of CT require you to manually enroll the OU with CT before it can be managed and governed by CT.
-When using CT and Landing Zone Accelerator together, Landing Zone Accelerator will not automate the creation of additional OUs, as there is currently not an automated mechanism to enroll the newly created OU with CT.
-This design decision minimizes opportunities for environment drift with CT.

-### How do I create additional accounts when using CT and Landing Zone Accelerator?
-When new account entries are added to the Landing Zone Accelerator `accounts-config.yaml` configuration file and the pipeline is released, Landing Zone Accelerator will utilize the CT Account Factory Service Catalog product to generate the new accounts.
-Similar to OUs, accounts that are generated outside of CT require you to enroll the account with CT before it can be managed and governed by CT.
-If you create an account outside of Control Tower (likely directly through the Organizations console or API), you can add the account information to the Landing Zone Accelerator configuration and the solution will automatically enroll the new account into CT using the CT Account Factory Service Catalog product.

 ### Can I create AWS GovCloud (US) accounts using Landing Zone Accelerator?
 What happens to the commercial account if I’m using CT?
 Yes.
 You can specify the creation of an AWS GovCloud (US) account through the Landing Zone Accelerator configuration files.
 This requires that your Management Root account meets the requirements for creating an AWS GovCloud (US) account.
 After adding the new account information to the Landing Zone Accelerator configuration and releasing the pipeline, Landing Zone Accelerator will automate the creation of a new GovCloud account through the Organizations service.
 Since the creation of a GovCloud account also creates a commercial pair, the Landing Zone Accelerator will then automate the enrollment of the commercial account using the CT Account Factory Service Catalog product.

-### How do I manage my SCPs when using CT and Landing Zone Accelerator?
-You can use Landing Zone Accelerator to deploy custom SCPs into your environment in addition to the SCPs that are deployed and managed by CT.
-Landing Zone Accelerator will only manage SCPs that are part of the accelerator configuration, and will not manage any SCPs that are deployed by CT.
-Note, Organizations sets a limit of 5 SCPs per OU and CT will consume up to 3 SCPs which will leave 2 additional SCPs that you can add.
-For finer grained SCPs, Landing Zone Accelerator also allows you to deploy custom SCPs to specific accounts.

 ### If I deploy Landing Zone Accelerator now, can I enroll my environment into CT when CT become available in my region, such as AWS GovCloud (US)?
 Yes.
 Landing Zone Accelerator is designed to align directly with the landing zone structure that CT provides.
 Landing Zone Accelerator requires the 3 mandatory accounts that are configured when you enable CT, 1/Management Root, 2/Logging, 3/Audit.
 When CT becomes available in your region, you will be able to configure your CT landing zone to reuse these same accounts for their specified functions.
 Additionally, per guidance from the CT service team, where possible, Landing Zone Accelerator will also deploy the same mandatory guardrails defined by the CT into your environment.